-This course presents an overview of the total life span of human growth and development from conception through old age.
-It begins with a study of the major theories of human development and includes an examination of the dynamics of human growth in five areas: physical, intellectual, personality, social and moral.
-The developmental tasks and behavioral characteristics of eight stages of human growth are examined, ending with a brief treatment of death and dying.
-Please note outcomes are written to OBR standards using OBR language.
-Ohio Articulation Number OSS048.
-This course meets the requirements for OTM in Social and Behavioral Science TMSBS UG OSS048 Required Prerequisite Course(s): Take PSYC 1010
+This course presents an overview of the total lifespan of human growth and development from conception through death.
+Major theories of human development will be studied through examination of the dynamics of human growth in relation to physical/neurological, socio/emotional, and cognitive development across the lifespan.
+Please note outcomes are written to ODHE standards using ODHE language.
+Ohio Articulation Number OSSO48.
+This course also meets the requirements for Ohio Transfer 36 - Social and Behavioral Sciences TMSBS.